 - It's easy - If your pesto is already made, you can put this pasta dish together in under 15 minutes.

-- It's chilled - Nothing like a good pasta salad to keep in the refrigerator for leftovers the next day.
-No reheating, just quick eating.
+- It makes great leftovers - Nothing like a good pasta dish to keep in the refrigerator for leftovers the next day.
+No reheating is necessary, just quick eating.

 - It's filling - We hope you're hungry.
 Pasta will really fill you up!